ColdGrub1384/Pisth/Pisth API/README.md

 # Pisth API

- Pisth API allows you to import files with Pisth from your own iOS app without extension!
+Pisth has an API that allows iOS apps signed with the same team ID of Pisth to import file from Pisth without extension!